How to protect your privacy on an iPhone?

 Enable limited ad tracking

-Still in "Settings", then "Privacy", now go to "Advertising" to check "Limited advertising tracking".
-Unfortunately, this setting is not necessarily followed by application developers, but they have access to it and can therefore decide to no longer show you targeted advertising.
-You can also regularly reset the advertising identifier (equivalent to deleting cookies on your browser, and therefore starting from scratch with respect to advertisers).
+Still in "Settings", then "Privacy", now go to "Advertising" and enable "Limit Ad Tracking".
+Unfortunately, app developers aren't strictly required to honor this setting, but they do have access to it and can therefore decide to stop showing you targeted advertising.
+You can also regularly reset your advertising identifier (the equivalent of deleting cookies in your browser, and therefore starting over with advertisers).

 iPhone_advertising_tracking

-Since Apple does not allow other browsers to use their own rendering engine, there is no system of extensions that you could add to a browser, as you could, for example, with Firefox on Desktop or Android.
+Since Apple does not allow other browsers to use their own rendering engine, there is no extension system that you can add to a browser, as you can with Firefox on desktop or Android, for example.

-I therefore advise you to keep Safari, especially since it has done a lot lately to block ad trackers (via a mechanism called Intelligent Tracking Prevention, which has a spectacular effect on advertisers).
-You can go further by installing an adblocker, using private browsing and changing the default search engine.
+I therefore recommend keeping Safari, especially since it has recently done a lot to block ad trackers (via a mechanism called Intelligent Tracking Prevention, which has a spectacular effect on advertisers).
+You can go further by installing an ad blocker, using private browsing and changing the default search engine.

-Firefox Focus contains a browser, useless if you use Safari (ironically, the Firefox Focus browser does not block ads), but it also contains a content blocker for Safari, very effective: as you can see above, it can block ads, but also statistics trackers (like Google Analytics) and social network trackers (like Facebook or Twitter).
+Firefox Focus comes with a browser, which is of no use if you stick with Safari (and, ironically, the Firefox Focus browser doesn't block ads), but it also comes with a very effective content blocker for Safari: as you can see above, it can block ads, but also analytics trackers (like Google Analytics) and social media trackers (like Facebook or Twitter).

 To activate it, you need to go to “Settings”, then “Safari” and finally “Content blockers”.